ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Implement_WIP.md

 18. Accept the default file name **Protected business content.docx**, change the file path to your **Documents** folder and select **Save**.

-19. In the Word document, select the sentence that you typed back in step 5, then right-click on the selected text and select **Copy**.
+19. In the Word document, select the sentence that you typed in the document, then right-click on the selected text and select **Copy**.

-20. In your **Edge** browser, open a new tab and enter the following URL in the address bar: **https://www.bing.com**.
+20. Select the **Edge** icon on the taskbar.
+In your browser, open a new tab and enter the following URL in the address bar: **https://www.bing.com**.

 21. On the **Bing** page, right-click into the search field and select **Paste**.